Seagate/cortx/doc/Preboarding_and_Onboarding.rst

    .. image:: images/EULA1.PNG

-4. Create a user with admin privileges.

-   - Enter the username, password, and email address in the relevant fields.
-Also, select the checkbox if want to receive the notifications.
+4. Create a user with admin privileges by entering the username, password, and email address in the relevant fields.
+If you want to receive email notifications, select the **Subscribe to email notifications** checkbox.

    .. image:: images/Adminu.PNG